cdaringe/cowtown/packages/doc/src/content/index.md

 the following sections describe how to do useful things with koa.

-- we will explore usages of individual middlewares
+- i will explore usages of individual middlewares
-- we will explore useful trees of middlewares
+- i will explore useful trees of middlewares
-- we will explore some full-stack, e2e middleware recipes
+- i will explore some full-stack, e2e middleware recipes

 the following sections are not meant to be read in any particular order.  however, more complicated topics do trend towards the bottom.